As an Amazon Associate I earn from qualifying purchases. Links below may earn us a commission at no extra cost to you.

 RESPAWN 110 Racing Style Chair

 If $130 is still too much, the RESPAWN 110 is the best we found at the $100 mark.
 The build isn't as solid but it's adequate for casual-to-moderate gaming sessions.
-The integrated headrest keeps your neck supported, which the Homall lacks at this price.
+The integrated headrest keeps your neck supported — a feature the Homall lacks at this price.
+Easy assembly (~20 min) is a genuine plus.

 Pros